troymarshall/emergency-prep/presentation/emergency-prep.md

 ## Why is emergency preparedness important?

-Being prepared for an emergency allows you to proactively address *likely* risks.
+Being prepared for an emergency allows you to proactively address *likely* situations.

-### Risk
+### e·mer·gen·cy

 *noun*

-a situation involving exposure to danger.
+a serious, unexpected, and often dangerous situation requiring immediate action.

 ---